• Skip to main content

 Notes

-• If the curry sauce becomes too thick add a drop of water or coconut milk.
+• If the curry sauce becomes too thick add a little water and adjust the seasoning if needed.

 Nutrition